gradle/gradle/README.md

 #### Gradle Integration for Eclipse (by Pivotal)

-The Gradle project is not currently buildable in Eclipse.
+Building the Gradle project with Eclipse is currently limited due to Eclipse's lacking Groovy support.
+We recommend using IntelliJ IDEA.
 This is something that will be rectified in the future.

-You can try running:
+1. Eclipse must be 4.5 or above and needs the Groovyclipse feature.
+   Use this update site, for example http://dist.springsource.org/snapshot/GRECLIPSE/e4.5/
+2. 2GB of heap memory are required (Add or alter -Xmx2g to eclipse.ini)

-    ./gradlew eclipse
+3. Run ./gradlew eclipse

-This command generates Eclipse metadata that allows importing the project into Eclipse.
-However, you will have to do some manual fixes to the project's setup to make it work.
+4. In Eclipse at Window->Preferences->Java->Installed JREs, configure a JRE which is at least 1.7 and set the name property to 'JavaSE-1.7'
+5. In Window->Preferences->Groovy->Compiler, check 'Enable Script folder support' and add '\*\*/\*.gradle'
+6. Import the gradle project into the Eclipse workspace, choose 'search for nested projects', take ALL projects

 #### Gradle for Eclipse (by Nodeclipse/Enide)